 - California Institute of Technology, Division of Engineering and Applied Science

 - Massachusetts Institute of Technology, School of Engineering

 - North Carolina State University, College of Engineering

-- University of Minnesota College of Science & Engineering
+- Olin College of Engineering

 - West Virginia University Benjamin M. Statler College of Engineering and Mineral Resources